 All the unissued shares are under the control of the directors in terms of a general authority to allot and issue them on such terms and conditions and at such time as they deem fit.
-This authority expires at the forthcoming annual general meeting on 31 October 2017, when the authority can be renewed.
+This authority expires at the forthcoming annual general meeting on 30 October 2018, when the authority can be renewed.
 Refer to the directors' report.

-Share-based payments

-The group operates two share-based compensation plans: (1) a share appreciation rights plan (SAR) and (2) a conditional share plan (CSP), under which the entities within the group receive services from employees as consideration for equity instruments (shares) of Capricorn Group.

-The total expense for the share-based compensation plans included in the statement of comprehensive income is N\$5.7 million in 2017 (2016: N\$7.5 million).
+30 Share-based payments The group operates two cash-settled share-based compensation plans: (1) a share appreciation rights plan (SAR) and (2) a conditional share plan (CSP), under which the entities within the group receive services from employees as consideration for equity instruments (shares) of Capricorn Group (refer to the directors' report for details of each plan).
+The total expense for the share-based compensation plans included in the statement of comprehensive income is N\$5.4 million in 2018 (2017: N\$5.7 million).
 Refer to note 8.

-Refer to note 26 for provision for share-based payment liability.
-Total liability as at 30 June 2017 is N\$ 11.9 million (30 June 2016: N\$13.9 million), of which, SAR and CSP are N\$2.1 million and N\$9.8 million respectively (30 June 2016: N\$3.3 million and N\$10.6 million).

-Share appreciation rights (SAR)

-Share appreciation rights (SAR) are granted to executive directors and to selected employees for no consideration (exercise price of zero).
-The number of Capricorn Group shares to which each employee is entitled upon the exercise of the SAR will be calculated with reference to the increase in the value of the employer company's share price over the period from grant date to the exercise date.
-SAR are conditional on the employee completing three years' service after grant date (the vesting period) and subject to the relevant employer company achieving its pre-determined performance conditions over the performance period.
+Refer to Note 26 for provision for share-based payment liability.
+Total liability as at 30 June 2018 is N\$ 9.7 million (30 June 2017: N\$11.9 million), of which SAR and CSP are N\$1.1 million and N\$8.6 million (30 June 2017: N\$2.1 million and N\$9.8 million) respectively.
+Share appreciation rights (SAR) SAR are granted to executive directors and to selected employees for no consideration (exercise price of zero).
+The number of Capricorn Group shares to which each employee is entitled upon the exercise of the SAR will be calculated with reference to the increase in the value of the employer company or Capricorn Group's share price over the period from grant date to the exercise date.
+SAR are conditional on the employee completing three years' service after grant date (the vesting period) and subject to the relevant employer company achieving its predetermined performance conditions over the performance period.
 SAR are exercisable from the vesting date and have a contractual term of five years.
 Since these are Capricorn Group shares, Bank Windhoek Limited has an obligation to settle the SAR in cash.
-The SAR are treated a cash-settled.